qutip/qutip.github.io/citing.md

 As with anyone in academics,
 their life and death is determined entirely by citations and paper count.
 Therefore, if you find QuTiP useful, please consider citing this project.
+This will also help us secure future funding supporting the development of this software.

+If you do use QuTiP in a publication, please take a few minutes and let us know by posting on the [QuTiP message board](https://groups.google.com/group/qutip).
+We would love to hear how QuTiP is being used as a research tool.

 ## Quantum Toolbox in Python

+**QuTiP - Main Package**

 * N. Lambert, E. Giguère, P. Menczel, B. Li, P. Hopf, G. Suárez, M. Gali, J. Lishman, R. Gadhvi, R. Agarwal, A. Galicia, N. Shammah, P. Nation, J. R. Johansson, S. Ahmed, S. Cross, A. Pitchford, F. Nori: "QuTiP 5: The Quantum Toolbox in Python.", (2024).
 [[PDF](https://arxiv.org/pdf/2412.04705)]